Gates of Delhi: Kashmiri gate

-Delhi Gate
+Delhi Gate, of the Walled City of Shahjahanabad

 The Delhi Gate (Coordinates 28.641196N 77.240511E) is the southern gate in the historic walled city of (Old) Delhi, or Shahjahanabad.
 The gate links the New Delhi city with the old walled city of Delhi.
 It stands in the middle of the road, at the end of Netaji Subhash Chandra Road (or Netaji Subhash Marg), at the edge of the Daryaganj.

-Other Delhi Gate of Delhi, is also situated in Najafgarh.
+There is another Delhi Gate of Delhi, which is also situated in Najafgarh.

 Ajmeri Gate

 Ajmeri Gate, built in 1644, to the south–west of Shahjahanabad with a square plan, has high arched openings.
 It was one of the battlefields of the Sepoy Mutiny or the first war of Indian independence in 1857.
 The road, through this gate, leads to the city of Ajmer in Rajasthan, and hence its name.
 A lovely park surrounds the gate.
-The madrasa (Islamic school of learning) built by Nawab Ghaziuddin Bahadur father of the first Nizam of Hyderabad in 1811, west of the college lies the tomb of the founder and a mosque In the following years, it converted to Delhi college and was one of the constituent colleges of the Delhi University.
+Madrasa Ghaziuddin Khan, built by Nawab Ghaziuddin Bahadur father of the first Nizam of Hyderabad in 1811, west of the college lies the tomb of the founder and a mosque In the following years, it converted to Delhi college and was one of the constituent colleges of the Delhi University.
 The college has shifted to a new building now and the Anglo Arabic Senior Secondary School runs in the old building.
 Nearby outside a ditch, once lied remains of the underground apartments of Safdarjung, which at one point were one of the important sights of Delhi.
 At present, the old walls of the fort have been demolished and replaced by commercial buildings and residential complexes, but the gate on the west exists.

 Turkman Gate

 Turkman Gate, located to the southern edge of Shahajahanabad (Coordinates: 28.642231N 77.232591E), is named after the Sufi Saint Shah Turkman Bayabani.
 His tomb dated to 1240, before building of Shahjahanabad, is located to the east of the gate.
 It is approached from the Jawahar Lal Nehru Road, the old Circular Road, in the vicinity of the Ramlila grounds.
 It has a square plan with high arched openings.
-The tomb of Razia Sultan and Kali Masjid or Kalan Masjid are located in close proximity of the gate./.
+The tomb of Razia Sultan and Kali Masjid or Kalan Masjid are located in close proximity of the gate.
 The gate was the scene of Turkman gate demolition and rioting in 1976.

-Lahori Gate, Old Delhi
+Lahori Gate, of the Walled City of Shahjahanabad

-The Lahori gate of the Old Delhi city (Coordinates: 28.657110N 77.218831E), now only a bazaar square with small remnants at one end, used to lead east along the Chandni Chowk to the Lahore gate of the Red Fort.
+The Lahori Gate of the walled city of Old Delhi (Coordinates: 28.657110N 77.218831E) is now only a market location with small remnants at one end, which faced the direction of the city of Lahore and which used to lead east along the Chandni Chowk to the Lahori Gate of the Red Fort.
 Inside the Lahori gate is the grain market.
-Outside the gate stands a mosque built by Sirhindi Begum, wife of Shah Jahan, whom he married after the death Arjumand Banu Begum, Mumtaz Mahal.
+Outside the gate stands a mosque built by Sirhindi Begum, wife of Shah Jahan, whom he married after the death of Arjumand Banu Begum, Mumtaz Mahal.
 This Lahori Gate was also one of the last points captured during the siege of 1857.